Register for NAMTA Events in Phoenix, Houston, Portland:

-Gena Engelfried has more than thirty years of experience as a Montessori teacher and administrator, and serves as Head of School at The Grove School, a 7th-12th grade program in Redlands, CA. which she helped to found in 1999.
-She holds the AMI Primary (3-6) Diploma, a BA in English and history, and an MA in educational administration.
+Gena Engelfried has more than thirty years of experience as a Montessori teacher and administrator, and serves as head of school at The Grove School, a 7th-12th grade program in Redlands, CA. which she helped to found in 1999.
+She holds the AMI Primary Diploma, a BA in English and history, and an MA in educational administration.

 Jenny Höglund is an AMI Elementary (6-12) Trainer.
 She holds AMI Primary (3-6) and Elementary Diplomas.
 Jenny co-founded the Montessoriskolan Lära för livet in Sweden in 1995 and has taught elementary and adolescent students for over tweny-three years as well as serving as head of school since 2006.
 She has also lectured at the Bergamo Centre in Italy since 2006.

-David Kahn has been Executive Director of the North American Montessori Teachers’ Association for more than thirty years.
-Mr. Kahn was Founding Director of the Hershey Montessori School Adolescent Community in Huntsburg, OH.
-He now serves as Founding Director of Montessori High School at University Circle (Cleveland, OH).
+David Kahn has been executive director of the North American Montessori Teachers’ Association for more than thirty years.
+Mr. Kahn was founding director of the Hershey Montessori School Adolescent Community in Huntsburg, OH.
+He now serves as founding director emeritus of Montessori High School at University Circle (Cleveland, OH).
 Mr. Kahn holds a BA in fine arts and classics from the University of Notre Dame (IN) as well as the AMI Elementary Diploma from Bergamo, Italy.

-Tony Losasso teaches humanities and occupations at Hershey Montessori School’s Adolescent Community in Huntsburg, Ohio.
-He holds a BA in Zoology from Kent State University and an AMI Montessori Elementary Diploma from the Washington (DC) Montessori Institute.
+Tony Losasso teaches humanities and occupations at Hershey Montessori School’s Adolescent Community in Huntsburg, OH.
+He holds a BA in zoology from Kent State University and an AMI Elementary Diploma from the Washington (DC) Montessori Institute.

 John McNamara is a teaching principal at Ruffing Montessori School West (Rocky River, OH).
 He holds the AMI Elementary Diploma from Bergamo, Italy and has a BA from the University of Windsor, Ontario and an MA in educational administration from the University of Toronto, Ontario.
 John is in his fortieth year of teaching, thirty-three of which have been at the adolescent level.

-Jacqueline Miller teaches adolescents at Arbor Montessori School where she has worked for fourteen years.
+Jacqueline Miller is the Head of School for the Montessori Charter School Project of Montessori Development Partnerships.
+She has twenty years of Montessori teaching experience at the elementary and adolescent levels.
 Jacqueline holds the AMI Elementary Diploma from the Washington (DC) Montessori Institute and a BA in architectural design from the University of Pennsylvania.